52 Different Types of Beetles in Arizona

 7. Black Vine Weevil

-The black vine weevil is one of the types of beetles in Arizona that is mostly native to the state.
+The black vine weevil is one of the beetles in Arizona that is mostly native to the state.
 It’s a small, dark beetle with long antennae and a curved snout.
 These beetles are usually found on the leaves and stems of grapevines and related plants.

 What’s more?
 They feed on the plant fluids by puncturing the plant tissue with their sharp mouthparts and sucking out the juices.